 “No country can ever truly flourish if it stifles the potential of its women and deprives itself of the contributions of half of its citizens.”

-This profound statement made by the former first lady of the United States of America, Michelle Obama, is a good reminder that women are key for the development of any nation.
-The International Women’s Day, therefore provides an opportunity to recognise and celebrate these unsung heroines who strive daily to improve the wellbeing of their families.
+This profound statement made by the former first lady of the United States of America, Michelle Obama, is a good reminder that women are key to the development of any nation.
+International Women’s Day, therefore provides an opportunity to recognize and celebrate these unsung heroines who strive daily to improve the well-being of their families.

 The project dubbed Efforts to Promote Environmental Conservation (EPEC) is funded by USAID’s Uganda Biodiversity Fund Activity through Uganda Biodiversity Fund (UBF) and sub-grantees CEDO.

 Over the last 30 years, CEDO has been at the forefront of development in local communities in Masindi district.
 According to Nantongo, the project activities have had a positive impact on her family.
 When she joined a VSLA, she was able to buy 100 tree seedlings, which were supplemented by the 200 seedlings donated to her under the project.

 To support her family better, Nantongo diversified her woodlot investment to include beekeeping, which has enabled her to produce and sell honey, thus boosting her revenue streams.

 This community previously, entirely depended on the natural forest as a source of firewood, but with her own woodlot, she can now get firewood and effectively participate in the restoration of the Budongo Central Forest Reserve (CFR).
 This project is helping reduce pressure on the Budongo CFR.

 “National Forestry Authority (NFA) officials allow us to go into the forest twice a week — on Wednesday and Saturday — to collect fallen branches to use as firewood,” Nantongo says.